 Located in the heart of the Sierra Morena, 8km from Villanueva del Río y Minas in the province of Seville, Munigua is the site of the Roman city of Municipium Flavium Muniguense whose origins go back to the pre-Roman period.
 Evidence of human occupation extends from the mid-4th century BC to the 8th century AD.
-During the Romanization of the province of Baetica, Munigua developed rapidly and received the Latin rights from the emperor Vespasian and became a municipium in the mid 1st century AD.
+During the Romanization of the province of Baetica, Munigua developed rapidly and received the Latin rights from emperor Vespasian and became a municipium in the mid-1st century AD.

 Archaeologists believe that the settlement was established by the Turdetani, an Iberian tribe who occupied the area.
 The first settlement undoubtedly owed its existence to the mining and metallurgy activities that have long characterised the Sierra Morena, a mountain range rich in copper and iron ore.
 The copper production was massively increased during the Roman occupation when elaborate ventilated underground galleries, interconnected tunnels and deep shafts were built.

 Wealth derived from the mines made possible the construction of a number of monuments, the most remarkable of which was the terraced sanctuary on the slope of the hill.
 Dominating the city, the imposing structure standing on several tiered terraces was reinforced by 13 buttresses at the rear which gave it the appearance of a fortress and later became known as the castle of Mulva.
 The building is characterised by its architectural symmetry, with access ramps and stairs neatly paired on either side of the sacred precinct.
 The plan seems to have been taken from the temple of Fortuna Primigenia at Praeneste or the Temple of Hercules Victor in Tivoli.
-Nothing is known about the deitie worshipped on the site, though it may have been that of Fortuna and Hercules.
+Nothing is known about the deity worshipped on the site, though it may have been that of Fortuna and Hercules.

 Munigua flourished under Hadrian but declined towards the end of the 3rd century AD following an earthquake that hit the town.
 Another earthquake in late antiquity brought an end to Munigua’s heyday, although today we know that the site was continuously occupied at least until the Almohad period in the 12th century.